Barbu Lăzăreanu: Legacy

-Lăzăreanu's ashes were deposited near the mausoleum in Carol Park, but his and all other remains at the complex were removed after the Romanian Revolution of 1989.
+Lăzăreanu's ashes were deposited near the mausoleum reserved for socialist heroes, in Bucharest's Liberty Park.
 Found and preserved by the World Jewish Congress, his documentary collection is housed in New York City.
-In his obituary for Gazeta Literară, Vitner observed that Lăzăreanu's books only featured a "hundredth or thousandth of what he had published in the democratic press, over a half-century of uniterrupted work".
+In his obituary for Gazeta Literară, Vitner observed that Lăzăreanu's books only featured a "hundredth or thousandth of what he had published in the democratic press, over a half-century of uninterrupted work".
 In 1959, Ion Crișan and George Boiculescu compiled an edition of Lăzăreanu's critical studies.
 With his early review of the collection, critic Mihai Drăgan argued that Lăzăreanu was still important as an Eminescu and Bacalbașa researcher, but placed in doubt various of his assessments—including the "utterly erroneous" claim that Eminescu was primarily a product of German literature, or his vision of Dimitrie Ralet as a pioneer in literary realism.
 According to Drăgan, some of the more "anecdotal" essays should have been scrapped from publication.
+Lăzăreanu's Creangă studies, meanwhile, inspired Constantin Popovici, who continued research on Creangă's debt to Slavic and, more narrowly, Ukrainian folklore.

-Boiculescu revived interest in such works in 1972, when he compiled the Cu privire la... series into a single volume, prefaced by Perpessicius and issued with Editura Minerva.
-In he review of this edition, Porumbacu noted that many who "have but heard of the name Barbu Lăzăreanu" would discover Cu privire la... as not just useful, but also a "pleasant, even delectable read."
+Boiculescu revived interest in Lăzăreanu's works in 1972, when he compiled the Cu privire la... series into a single volume—prefaced by Perpessicius and issued with Editura Minerva.
+In a review of this edition, Porumbacu noted that many who "have but heard of the name Barbu Lăzăreanu" would discover Cu privire la... as not just useful, but also a "pleasant, even delectable read."
 Minerva followed up in 1975 with a bound volume of other articles by Lăzăreanu, which was panned by Alexandru George.
 According to George: "His contributions, or better said his interventions in discussing certain issues are much more numerous than once thought, but we should not expect that publishing them would reveal anything new".
-George also argued that Lăzăreanu was a minor, "all too amiable", historian of minor literature, and also one questionable tastes—easily impressed by poets such as Haralamb Lecca.
+George also argued that Lăzăreanu was a minor, "all too amiable", historian of minor literature, and also one of questionable tastes—easily impressed by poets such as Haralamb Lecca.
 Six years later, the Lăzăreanu centennial was marked in Botoșani by a literary delegation comprising Alexandru Graur (of the Academy) and Zigu Ornea (of the Romanian Writers' Union).